assely/documentation/nonce.md

 $token = Nonce::create($slug);
 ```

 You have to pass this token further and verify before finalizing the operation.
-Usually this token is transfered as part of request, as url query parameter or form hidden input.
+Usually, this token is transferred as part of the request, as URL query parameter or form hidden input.

 <a name="verifying-nonces"></a>
 ### [Verifying Nonces](#verifying-nonces)